mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 ## Requested Entities

 This tab is displayed when the **Select All Entities** setting is unchecked.
-See example below:
+For example:

 ![requested entities](images/extract_task_requested_entities_tab.png)